 I also use free editing apps like Lightroom to improve the look of my images.
 There are pre-made filters that you can purchase as well to achieve a similar look with all of your images.
 I have three filters that I use to keep my Instagram grid pretty consistent with the look and it saves me so much time with editing!

-Running a blog is fascinating and frustrating all wrapped into one.
+Starting a blog and running it is fascinating and frustrating all wrapped into one.
 On the one hand, I love the challenge of trying to improve my blog stats and crack the code with viral content, on the other hand, it is often information overload!
-If you are thinking about starting a blog or in the early stages – stick with it, don’t give up, you are already way further along that I was when I started my blog. 🙂
+If you are thinking about starting a blog or are in the early stages – stick with it, don’t give up, you are already way further along than I was when I started my blog. 🙂